COGS18/COGS18.github.io/_build/materials/02-JupyterNotebooks.md

 ### Clicker Question #7

-After executing the following code, what will be the value of `my_var`?
+After executing the following code, what will be the value of `diff_var`?